agile-ventures/TaaS/README.md

 Simple Model for the updates.
 This will be extended heavily based on the different subscriptions.

  - [AgileVentures.TezPusher.Pusher](https://github.com/agile-ventures/TaaS/tree/master/AgileVentures.TezPusher.Pusher "AgileVentures.TezPusher.Pusher")
 Small Console Applications in .NET Core used to monitor Tezos Node and push updates to the Azure Function.
+This project will be updated to include Docker support.

  - [AgileVentures.TezPusher.SampleClient](https://github.com/agile-ventures/TaaS/tree/master/AgileVentures.TezPusher.SampleClient "AgileVentures.TezPusher.SampleClient")
  Sample Client application written in Angular consuming the updates provided by the SignalR hub.